PrashanthKumar0/pong-os/Readme.md

 > Before learning to read disk i though it would be good to make someting cool before i proceed further.
 > then i thought about making a simple classical game like snake thinking about complexity to fit it in just 512 bytes i though to make a classical pong game clone.
 > I havnt tested it on real hardware so dont cry to me if something goes wrong if you took the risk :D
+> Also Game Over screen is missing as i exceeded 512bytes limit 😁

 ## Dependencies
 - nasm assembler